Supracompetitive Pricing Under AI Monoculture: Introduction

-We then analyze a more realistic setting in which the LLM is retrained on finite batches, so that randomness persists throughout learning.
-We show that the system still converges to a stable outcome, but which outcome is reached now depends on the random training data encountered along the way.
+We then analyze a more realistic setting in which the model is retrained on finite batches, so that randomness persists throughout learning.
+We show that the system still converges to a stable outcome, but the specific outcome depends on the random training data encountered along the way.
 Identical models with identical initial conditions can reach different long-run outcomes.
-We characterize how the probability of collusion depends on batch size and initial conditions.
-When the model's initial preference lies in the region that leads to collusive pricing, larger batch sizes increase the probability of collusion by suppressing random fluctuations that might otherwise push the system toward competitive pricing.
+We characterize how the probability of supracompetitive pricing depends on batch size and initial conditions.
+When the model's initial propensity lies in the region that leads to supracompetitive pricing, larger batch sizes increase the probability of supracompetitive pricing by suppressing random fluctuations that might otherwise push the model toward competitive pricing.
 The zone of genuine uncertainty, where either outcome is possible, shrinks as batch size increases.
-This result implies that the infrequent retraining schedules adopted by major LLM providers, driven by computational costs, inadvertently amplify the risk of collusion by creating large effective batch sizes.
+This result implies that the large-scale deployment of shared AI models, in which each retraining cycle aggregates interactions from many sellers, inadvertently amplifies the risk of supracompetitive pricing due to large effective batch sizes.